dimdenGD/ultimate-express/README.md

 4. By default, µExpress creates 1 (or 0 if your CPU has only 1 core) child thread to improve performance of reading files.
 You can change this number by setting `threads` to a different number in `express()`, or set to 0 to disable thread pool (`express({ threads: 0 })`).
 Threads are shared between all express() instances, with largest `threads` number being used.
 Using more threads will not necessarily improve performance.
 Sometimes not using threads at all is faster, please [test](https://github.com/wg/wrk/) both options.

+## WebSockets

+Since you don't create http server manually, you can't properly use http.on("upgrade") to handle WebSockets.
+To solve this, there's currently 2 options:

+- There's currently another library in works: [Ultimate WS](https://github.com/dimdenGD/ultimate-ws) that implements `ws` module.
+It's same concept as this library, but for WebSockets: fast drop-in replacement for `ws` module with support for uExpress upgrades.
+- You can simply use `app.uwsApp` to access uWebSockets.js `App` instance and call its `ws()` method directly.

 ## Compatibility

 In general, basically all features and options are supported.
 Use [Express 4.x documentation](https://expressjs.com/en/4x/api.html) for API reference.